Subscribe to updates

 Request for Landlord's Consent for Tenants' Improvements

 Conditional landlord's consent was granted for the tenant of Higher Artiscombe Farm, Gulworthy, to construct a general purpose and livestock building.
-The cost of the building will be written down in value to £100 over a 20 or 25-year period, depending on the material used.
+The cost of the building will be written down in value over 20-25 years, depending on the material used.

 Great Southdown Farm, Burlescombe

-The Committee upheld a Notice to Quit served on the tenant of Great Southdown Farm, Burlescombe, with vacant possession to be sought on 25 March 2027.
-The current tenant will be offered, on a without prejudice basis, a tenancy of the semi-detached cottage on the farm as alternative living accommodation.
-The farm will then be advertised internally as a progression dairy farm for up to 15 years, commencing 25 March 2027.
+The Committee resolved to uphold a Notice to Quit served on the tenant of Great Southdown Farm, Burlescombe, and to seek vacant possession on 25 March 2027.
+The current tenant will be offered, on a without prejudice basis, a tenancy of the semi-detached cottage forming part of the farm as alternative accommodation.
+The farm will then be advertised internally as a progression dairy farm for up to 15 years.
 If the tenant does not accept the cottage offer, it will be included in the farm letting.
-Additionally, 28.76 hectares (71.11 acres) of land at Southwoods Farm, Uffculme, will be advertised for internal competition among existing tenants for a five-year Farm Business Tenancy, commencing 25 March 2027.
+Additionally, 28.76 hectares (71.11 acres) of land at Southwoods Farm, Uffculme, will be advertised for internal competition among several existing tenants.

 Attendees